-The 2022 bilaterally agreed preseason forecast of 6,600 large Chinook salmon is not sufficient for a directed commercial fishery and is well below the lower end of the escapement goal range.
+The 2023 bilaterally agreed preseason forecast of 23,300 large Chinook salmon is not sufficient for a directed commercial fishery and is below the management objective.
 Typically, inseason management of Taku River Chinook salmon depends on abundance estimates generated from the joint MR program in the lower Taku River with tags being applied at Canyon Island and recoveries being made in Canadian assessment and/or commercial fisheries or other agreed to recovery methodology.
-For 2022, there will not be an assessment fishery to support the MR program or any other means of generating reliable inseason run estimates; as such, the preseason forecast will be used to manage the commercial fishery and to make necessary adjustments in other fisheries with the intention of limiting interception of Chinook salmon.
-As per the 2022 Taku River commercial conditions of licence, harvest of Chinook salmon will not be permitted.
+For 2023, there will not be an assessment fishery to support the MR program or any other means of generating reliable inseason run estimates; as such, the preseason forecast will be used to manage the commercial fishery and to make necessary adjustments in other fisheries with the intention of limiting interception of Chinook salmon.
+As per the 2023 Taku River commercial conditions of license, harvest of Chinook salmon will not be permitted.